sudoshubh/SudoShubh/README.md

 **sudoshubh/SudoShubh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-<h3> Here are path to reach us & get started with great  design & idea-->
+<h3> Here are path to reach us & get started with great designs & ideas-->

 - <a href = "https://www.linkedin.com/in/sudoshubh/"> LinkedIn</a><br>
 - <a href ="https://twitter.com/sudoshubh"> Twitter</a><br>